AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/field-definitions.md

 In software testing, the **Description** refers to a concise and clear explanation of the purpose, scope, and details of a test case or test scenario.

+## Folder

+In software testing, a **Folder** refers to a container or directory used to organize and categorize test cases, test scripts or other testing artifacts for efficient management and navigation.

 ## Feature

 In software testing, a **Feature** refers to a distinct functionality or capability of a software system that is tested individually to ensure its proper functioning.